Creating a Career Development Plan: Tips and Strategies

 Steps to Develop Your Career Development Plan

-A career development plan involves analyzing strengths and weaknesses of skillsets before taking action to improve your professional improvement.
+Creating a career development plan involves assessing current strengths and weaknesses in the skillsets before taking action to improve your professional growth.

 Review Your Skills and Competencies

-The first step in creating your career development plan is to evaluate your current skills, abilities strengths, weaknesses, and areas for improvement.
+The first step when creating your career development plan is to determine your current skills, abilities strengths, weaknesses, and areas that require improvement.

 Consider these questions: